-Almost every week we witness crippling data breaches or data centre outages with the most common cause being someone on the inside.
+Almost every week we witness crippling data breaches or data center outages with the most common cause being someone on the inside.

 This brings rise to the question, who should hold the ‘keys to the castle'?
 In an attempt to solve this conundrum, Interxion has today announced the general availability of Key Guardian, an encryption key management service that works to simplify data protection across private, hybrid and multi-cloud environments.

 According to Interxion, the aforementioned breaches in today's sophisticated cyberthreat landscape in addition to data protection regulations like GDPR has seen businesses increasingly turn to encryption to protect their critical information, making securing encryption keys a top priority.